michaeldgraham/codelab.ai/README.admin.md

 So we need to specify path using `__dirname` for `tsconfigRootDir`

+# CircleCI

+Docker executor can't mount volumes, or use local files on remote docker environment.
+We use machine executor to access local files.

 # NX Developemnt flow

 ## 1) NPM Proxy with Verdaccio